SpudGunMan/gpsd2ham/README.md

 - in the APK GPSd-Fowarder set the IP of the GPSD service and port 9999, press Start

 ### Dev Notes
-- Recomened to run the tool before you start your QSO-app
 - submit issues or ideas
 - back up if worried
   - grid2app.sh line 7 BACKUP=0 #set to 1 to enable config backups ideal for inital confirmations but leave off for daily use